 Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year.
 The past few years have been ROUGH to say the very least and an explosion of anxiety disorders have become a pandemic of its own.
 In 2020, women experienced an almost 30% increase in major depressive disorders and an almost 28% increase in anxiety disorders worldwide, while men saw increases of 24% and 22%, respectively.
 Overall, women were twice as likely to experience major depressive disorder than men.
 Due to the heightened fears and anxieties from damn near almost everyone, myself included, most are wanting to stay indoors, avoid populated areas, and cut themselves off from society itself.
 That being the case, I can understand why those already suffering prior to the world basically crumbling, are struggling even more so than ever before.

-Personally speaking, I’m on the autistic spectrum and suffer from severe anxiety and panic disorder with PTSD and hyperventilation syndrome.
+Personally speaking, I suffer from severe anxiety and panic disorder with PTSD and hyperventilation syndrome.
 Like many others, I worry about my health and have death anxiety, which is not all that uncommon and the past few years have been a fucking nightmare.
 From as early as my diaper days, I was obsessed with horror movies.
 And when I experience an episode or begin to spiral out, a hefty dose of comfort horror is my medicine of choice.
 Whether it’s Chucky telling Kyle to “Shut up and drive, before he kicks her fuckin’ teeth in”, or a sampling of Freddy “welcoming Jennifer to Prime Time“, the horrors on the television are a safety net from the horror of reality and a fine form of escapism.

 Plus, it’s a good chuckle sometimes too.
 As ridiculous as this is, can anyone honestly say they can be scared after this?